 Existing water lines at Prado Lane and Crystal Ridge Lane will be used as the connection points for the proposed water line system of the RDPSP.
 A looped system is required which assists in meeting domestic water pressure as well as fire-flow pressure requirements.
 The RDPSP calls for construction of a new reservoir to service the RDPSP property as well as other communities within the same pressure zone in Reche Canyon.
 An abundant local water supply is one of Colton's greatest assets.
 The City sits on one of the largest potable aquifers in the State of California.
 One hundred percent of the City's water comes from deep water wells.
 Colton's existing potable water system facilities consists of 15 wells, 5 main booster pumping plants, 9 existing water storage reservoirs, 2 pressure reducing facilities, and over 120 miles of water transmission and distribution pipelines.
 Drinking water comes from underlying groundwater basins including the Colton/Rialto Basin, Bunkerhill Basin, and North Riverside Basin.
-Section 6, Figure 6-1, Conceptual Water Infrastructure Plan, provides more information regarding the RDPSP water system.
+Section 6.2 Water Infrastructure Plan and Figure 6-1 Conceptual Water Infrastructure Plan, provide additional information regarding the RDPSP water system.

 The City of Colton owns, operates and maintains a wastewater collection, pumping, and treatment system.
 The wastewater treatment plant also serves the City of Grand Terrace and unincorporated county areas.
 The plant utilizes a conventional and extended generation secondary treatment process to produce treated effluent in compliance with Regional Water Quality Board regulations.
 In addition, a regional tertiary treatment plant serving both the Cities of Colton and San Bernardino, treats the effluent from the wastewater treatment plant and returns it to the Santa Ana River.
-Wastewater and sewer lines are currently provided on Prado Lane and Crystal Ridge Lane and will serve the project.
-Section 6, Figure 6-2, Conceptual Wastewater Infrastructure Plan, provides more information regarding the RDPSP sewer system.
+Wastewater and sewer lines are currently provided on Prado Lane, Crystal Ridge Lane, and Parvin Lane and will serve the project.
+Section 6.3 Sewer Plan and Figure 6-2 Conceptual Sewer Infrastructure Plan, provide additional information regarding the RDPSP sewer system.